We found a lone bench in the park that day,

 Compelled to deconstruct our sad demise,

-With sharpened words and sterile latex gloves
+With blade-sharp words and form-fit latex gloves,

-All loving bonds you did anatomize;
+All loving bonds, you did anatomize;

-And love stone dead, you did resect its’ heart,
+And love, stone-dead—you did resect its heart,

 Then placed it in a jar upon a cart.